eval/otarta/README.md

 ### client

-The `broker-url` should be of the form `ws(s):://(user:pass@)host.org:1234/path(#some/root/topic)`.
+The first argument (the `broker-url`) should be of the form `ws(s):://(user:pass@)host.org:1234/path(#some/root/topic)`.

-The fragment-part is called the `root-topic` and indicates the topic relative to which the client publishes and subscribes.
+The fragment contains the `root-topic` and indicates the topic relative to which the client publishes and subscribes.
 This allows for easy configuration of your client (e.g. "ws://some-broker/mqtt#staging/sensor1").

 ### formats